Originally Posted November 30, 2012:

 That is why while I was on the labor crew in 1983 and we were on our way out to the dam in the crew cab I remained calm when a yellow jacket wasp flew in the window.

 A crew cab is a pickup truck that has a full back seat.

 I was sitting in the middle in the back seat.
-Larry Riley skid the truck to a stop and everyone piled out of the truck.
+Larry Riley skid the truck to a stop and everyone piled out.
 Larry, Doretta, Ronnie, Jim and Bill all jumped out and went over the guard rail to escape the wrath of the wasp in the truck.
 I remained in my seat and leaned forward so that I could see the front seat.
 I picked up the stunned wasp by the wings and flicked it out the open door.
-The others safely returned and we drove on. — that was me… The fearless wasp hunter.
+The others safely returned, and we drove on. — that was me… The fearless wasp hunter.

 Anyway, back to the Mongoose cage.
 If you would like to learn how to make a trick mongoose cage all by your lonesome, you can go to this link:

 I only wish they had a picture of it.
 As it turns out a Mongoose hunts Cobra.
 Later in life I read a story to my daughter written by Rudyard Kipling called “Rikki Tikki Tavi” where a mongoose hunts down a cobra in a garden.
 It was then that I remembered Mac’s mongoose in a cage and how I was too ignorant to know to be frightened.